gisUTM/spatialplots/README.md

 local.moran | localmoran object from spdep
-weights | spatial weights object from spdep sig | p value, default is sig = 0.05 plot.only.significant | Plot only the statistically siginficant clusters, default is TRUE
+weights | spatial weights object from spdep sig | p value, default is sig = 0.05 plot.only.significant | Plot only the statistically significant clusters, default is TRUE legend.location | A single keyword "bottomright", "bottom", "bottomleft", "left", "topleft", "top", "topright", "right" and "center".

+You can try out the tool with the following code:

 This code is modified from [https://aledemogr.com/2017/10/16/global-and-local-measures-of-spatial-autocorrelation/](https://aledemogr.com/2017/10/16/global-and-local-measures-of-spatial-autocorrelation/)

 ## sp.remove.na.rows()